 Published: 18 Jun 2018

 User acceptance testing (UAT) is the most crucial phase in the software development lifecycle.
-It ensures the new system or process meets the user requirements.
+Uat testing ensures the new system or uat defect management process meets the user requirements.
 It is crucial to get the application through the user acceptance tests as it is the last quality gate validates product quality, accuracy, and compliance before its deployment into production.

 Therefore, a user acceptance test is an important and final phase to test business processes executed in the application or software finally.

 Each user acceptance test differs depending on which business process is being tested.
-At-large, however, UAT will involve these activities:
+At-large, however, UAT testing will involve these activities:

 User Acceptance Testing is generally a “black box” testing.
 In other terms, the emphasis is on the functionality and the usability of the application rather than the technical aspects.
 The User Acceptance Testing is the last Quality Assurance effort before the release of the application.
 It is carried out in an environment that closely resembles the real world or production environment.

 In most organizations, user acceptance testing is carried out by business users.
 It represents a cross-section of users to test the new application using real-world scenarios.
-As this testing is a fundamental check of software quality, special care must be given to establishing a proper UAT environment and approach.
+As this testing is a fundamental check of software quality, special care must be given to establishing a proper UAT testing environment and approach.

 1. Setting up tools – Test data and defect management tools

 2. Setting up roles and responsibilities of business users in the tools

 3. Developing test cases and user acceptance testing Runbook